msang/nl-interface/README.md

     git clone https://github.com/msang/nl-interface.git
     ```

-2. Install the necessary dependencies:
+2. Navigate to the project directory:

     ```bash
+    cd nl-interface
+    ```

+3. Create and activate a virtual environment:

+    ```bash
+    python -m venv rasa
+    source rasa/bin/activate
+    ```

+4. Install the necessary dependencies:

+    ```bash
     pip install -r requirements.txt
     ```

-3. Train the RASA model with the training data already available in data/nlu.yml:
+5. Train the RASA model with the training data already available in data/nlu.yml:

     ```bash
     rasa train
     ```

-4. Start the RASA server and the SDK server (in a separate terminal) to interact with the agent:
+6. Start the RASA server and the SDK server (in a separate terminal) to interact with the agent:

     ```bash
     rasa run